MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ### Ability Constraints

 Additionally, match bindings are subject to the same ability restrictions as other aspects of Move.
-In particular, the compiler will signal an error if you try to match a value (i.e., not-reference) without `drop` using a wildcard, as the wildcard expects to drop the value.
+In particular, the compiler will signal an error if you try to match a value (not-reference) without `drop` using a wildcard, as the wildcard expects to drop the value.
 Similarly, if you bind a non-`drop` value using a binder, it must be used in the right-hand side of the match arm.
-In addition, if you fully-destruct that value, you have unpacked it, matching the semantics of [non-`drop` struct unpacking](link).
+In addition, if you fully destruct that value, you have unpacked it, matching the semantics of [non-`drop` struct unpacking](link).
 See [ref section] for more details about the `drop` capability.

 ```move